RabinMahatara/INFOSCI301_Final_Project/README.md

   - Drafted Results and Application Scenarios sections for both the report and poster.
   - Edited the demo video for clarity.
   - Created this README file.

 ---

+## **Statement of Intellectual and Professional Growth**
+This project has been a transformative experience in our academic journey.
+By integrating diverse datasets with advanced visualization techniques, we gained valuable insights into data analysis, storytelling through visuals, and interdisciplinary collaboration.
+This work has enhanced our technical skills in Python-based tools like Plotly and Dash while deepening our understanding of climate science's societal relevance.
+The teamwork involved strengthened our communication skills and prepared us for future collaborative research projects.

+---